 Preparing the garlic-oil concoction is easy.
 See the ingredients below and the steps.

 What you need:

 - Mix the minced Garlic and olive oil in a glass container.

 - Soak it under the sun for at least 4 hours.

-- While you are preparing the Garlic and oil paste, mix the feed and scratch fee (e.g., crushed corn)
+- While you are preparing the garlic and oil paste, mix the feed and scratch feed (e.g., crushed corn).

 - Combine the feed mixture and garlic-oil mixture.

 Here’s another way to boost your chicken’s immune system using Garlic.
 Check the video below.

 What to do if your chicken consumes too much Garlic?

 If your chicken gets ill from consuming Garlic, you may want to call a veterinarian immediately.
 But in case that the veterinarians are not available, here’s the best way to save your chicken.